raganwald/raganwald.github.com/_posts/2017-06-09-one-two-three-infinity.md

   //=> 1
 ```

-We can verify for ourselves that this pattern works for both finite and infinite iterables.
+In a little while, we will verify for ourselves that this pattern works for both finite and infinite iterables.
 But for now, let us note:

 - An iterable is *any* object that implements a `[Symbol.iterator]` method, and that method should return an iterator.
 - Iterables can be used in `for..of` loops, amongst other places.